Bug report #11498

 |Crashes QGIS or corrupts data:||No||Copied to github as #:||19768|

 When loading a spatialite layer using browser (browsing the file, not using the connection) the first field of the table (may be only if it's a pkey) is not shown

-#5 Updated by Luca Lanteri about 5 years ago
+#5 Updated by Luca Lanteri over 5 years ago

 - File test.sqlite added

 You're right: I try with a brand new DB and it works, but if I use some other DB the problem persists.